If I Say, I Love You: Release and promotion

 "If I Say, I Love You", alongside its music video, was released on January 6, 2025.
 The single was promoted with a winter concept, with accompanying promotional images released on December 27 and 28.
 The band collaborated with the department store franchise Shinsegae to screen the release of the music video on the landmark digital billboard of its flagship store in the Myeong-dong neighborhood in Seoul.
 A Japanese version of the song followed as a digital single on January 31.

-Lyric changes

 The inclusion of the Japanese phrase for "I love you" (愛してる, aishiteru) in the chorus prompted KOZ to change the line in English to "I want you" in some promotions for terrestrial television.
-A broadcasting official interviewed by The Dong-a Ilbo noted that while the blanket ban on Japanese pop culture instituted by former President Kim Dae-jung was lifted in January 2004, regulations on the use of the Japanese language in Korean songs remains ambiguous, being left to producers who "take into account anti-Japanese sentiment".
+A broadcasting official interviewed by The Dong-a Ilbo attributed the change to the ambiguity of regulations on the use of the Japanese language in Korean songs following the January 2004 lifting of the Japanese pop culture instituted by former President Kim Dae-jung.